Chevella: Transport

 The Hyderabad–Kodangal is the new National highway with a length of 133 km, passes through Chevella.

 Rail

-The nearest railway stations are Shankarpalli railway station which is about 20 km away, Secunderabad (about 60 km away) and Shadnagar Station, which is around 33 km away and Vikarabad Railway junction which is 27 km away.
+The nearest railway stations are Shankarpalli railway station which is about 20 km away, Secunderabad (about 60 km away) Shadnagar Station, which is around 33 km away and Vikarabad Railway junction which is 27 km away.

 Air

 The nearest air transport facility is Hyderabad International Airport, which is 28 km from Chevella.

 Roads

-The NH-44 link road passes through the town.
+The NH-163, NH-44 link road passes through the town.

 About 25 km away from Chevella there is an outer ring road which connects to Shamshabad airport - Rajiv Gandhi International Airport, Hyderabad, Gachibowli, and Medchal.